NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 	curve will still be returned.
 	This is useful to write custom expressions for motion design such as looping, reversing, etc...

+.. method:: NatronEngine.Param.endChanges()

+    To be called when finished making heavy changes to a parameter, such as setting thousands of keyframes.

+    A call to endChanges should always match a corresponding previous call to :func:`beginChanges()<NatronEngine.Param.beginChanges>`
+    Note that they can be nested.

 .. method:: NatronEngine.Param.getAddNewLine()